Note: This is an April 2021 update to an article previously published.

-Uptime Institute’s Tier Classification System for data centers has been applied by owners and operators of data centers for more than 25 years.
+Uptime Institute’s Tier Standard and it’s Tier Classification System for data centers has been applied by owners and operators of data centers for nearly 30 years.
 Since its creation in the mid-1990s, the system has evolved from a shared industry terminology into the global standard for performance management of data center critical infrastructure topology and operational plans.
 (The Tier Standard is a two-volume set, one that focuses on the design topologies that create new capacity, and the other volume that focuses on the operational plans associated with that capacity)

 Over the years, some industry observers and pundits have questioned the complexity of the Tier System and in some cases these writers have misrepresented the purpose and purview of the program.
 In many of these cases, what we find is the influencer is simply trying to fit the results oriented Tier Standard into some kind of more basic checklist style framework which they are more familiar with.
 To be clear, the Tier Standard states the desired results, not how to acheive them.
 This fundemental and simple approach allows the user of the Tier Standard to attain the desired results in whatever innovative way desired- as long as the performance objective results are attained.
 Invariably, we find that many of these authors and interview subjects have never been intimately involved with an actual Tier Standard based design project and the subsequent Tier Certification of the site.
 Typically, the commentor’s understanding of the Tiers is secondhand and years out of date.